Register for Camp

 AfterSchool Arts Immersion

 A limited number of full and partial scholarships are available for ArtsCamp 2019.
 Please submit your application(s) before March 1 to receive priority processing and a better chance of enrolling in first choice camps.
 Once you have submitted a scholarship application, we’ll contact you within 3 business days to confirm receipt.
 Applicants who apply before March 1 will be notified of their status during the week of March 4.
-We will continue to accept applications after March 1 as long as funding remains.

 Hay un número limitado de becas completas y parciales disponibles para ArtsCamp 2019.
 Envíe su (s) solicitud (es) antes del 1 de marzo para recibir el procesamiento de prioridad y una mejor oportunidad de inscribirse en los campamentos de primera elección.
 Los solicitantes que presenten su solicitud antes del 1 de marzo serán notificados de su estado durante la semana del 4 de marzo.
 Continuaremos aceptando solicitudes después del 1 de marzo si tengamos los fondos.